rasmartins/typemux/docs/YAML_ANNOTATIONS_GUIDE.md

 # YAML Annotations Guide

-A comprehensive guide to using YAML annotations in TypeMux for managing API metadata separately from schema definitions.
+A comprehensive guide to using YAML annotations in TypeMUX for managing API metadata separately from schema definitions.

 ## Table of Contents